suresh-gandhi/Problem-Solving/Linked Lists/Remove Nth Node From End of List.md

 ![length_calculation](https://user-images.githubusercontent.com/22693609/37134479-b59d6450-22be-11e8-9732-365b076dbcf0.png)

-But, there is a better way to do this and in single pass.
+But, there is a better way to do this and in single pass and we will be discussing only this in detail for this tutorial.
 To understand this approach we need to consider an interesting puzzle:-

 Suppose, there is a straight road with a dead end.
 And your house is 'N' metres before that dead end.
 Your need to reach your home using this roadway.
 The twist is that you are blindfolded and can only walk in forward direction of this roadway.
 But to your rescue you have a stick whose length is adjustable i.e. you can change the length of the stick according to your wish.